Technology-Development/NodeSampleSRE/README.md

 # NodeSampleSRE
-Example to Show CI CD Pipeline using Azure DevOps Example of using Node.JS appliation using VS Code
+Example to Show CI CD Pipeline using Azure DevOps Example of using Node.JS application using VS Code